presidio-oss/specif-ai/docs/docs/current/core-features.md

 * **Success Criteria**: Measurable outcomes that determine success.
 * **Solution Portfolio**: Collection of solutions supporting the initiative.
 * **Timeline**: Major milestones and delivery expectations.
+* **Research Resources**: External URLs and documentation that provide additional context and support for the initiative.

 #### Example SI